DTRDJM/DTRDJM/README.md

 ### Hi there 👋

+I’m currently working on learning how to use GitHub 🙂

+I’m currently learning lots of new stuff 🏫

+I’m looking to collaborate on Teams 🧑‍🏫

 <!--
 **DTRDJM/DTRDJM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.